We believe an investment in education should be affordable

 - 12-month plan- June-May with two payment options (5th or 15th)

-A yearly technology fee of $200.00 is required and due on May 1st.
-A chromebook is issued, students keep upon graduating.
+A yearly technology fee of $300.00 is required.
+A Chromebook is issued, students keep upon graduating.
 You can find a copy of the agreement here.

 Each family is required to sell 4 Bash for Cash tickets at $50.00 each, or if you have multiple children at the school, families must sell 6 tickets also at $50.00 each.

 For questions about tuition, call Melanie Adams, the Director of Tuition & Financial Aid, at 683-4824, ext.
 326.

-To recognize students for academic and/or community service achievement and to help lessen tuition costs, St. Mary’s offers several scholarships to incoming freshmen.
+To recognize students for academic, community service achievement, and/or leadership qualities and to help lessen tuition costs, St. Mary’s offers several scholarships to incoming freshmen.
 To be eligible for scholarships, the Admissions Exam must be taken at St. Mary’s High School during the applicant’s eighth grade year.